Overview

 The thought of laying out a cribbage board by hand and precisely drilling holes would be a challenge for even professionals.

-So, instead of attempting this by hand, be sure to pick-up a jig.
-You’ll find the standard size is a 1/8-inch kit that makes a compact sized board.
-But, larger pegs are great for less delicate or older fingers and is why some choose a 1/4-inch kit that has extra large sized pegs.
+So, instead of attempting this by hand, pick up a jig.
+The standard size is a 1/8-inch kit that makes a compact-sized board.
+But larger pegs are great for less delicate or older fingers, so some choose 1/4-inch equipment with extra large-sized pegs.

 Why do you need this jig now?
 Well, the jig sets the size of the board: